cgranade/cgranade.github.io/_includes/docs/cv.md

 - Bachelor of Science (Honors cum laude), Physics.
 University of Alaska Fairbanks.
 2009.
 - Bachelor of Science (Honors cum laude), Mathematics and Computer Science.
 University of Alaska Fairbanks.
 2009.

+## Recent Work History ##
+- Research Assistant, Institute for Quantum Computing.
+May 2010 to current.
+- Teaching Assistant, Physics Department, University of Alaska Fairbanks.
+September 2008 to May 2009.
+- Research Assistant, Computer Science and Artifical Intelligence Laboratory, Massachusetts Institute of Technology.
+June 2008 to August 2008.
+- Student Researcher, Infrasound Group, University of Alaska Fairbanks.
+September 2006 to June 2008.

 ## Academic Contributions ##
 ### Papers, Essays and Publications ###